emb03/ndlc.info/pages/09.Conduct/about.md

 - Unwelcome sexual attention
 - Advocating for, or encouraging, any of the above behavior

-If you are being harassed, notice that someone else is being harassed, if someone makes you or anyone else feel unsafe or unwelcome, or if you have any other concerns, please contact a member of conference staff as soon as possible.
+If you are being harassed or notice that someone else is being harassed, if someone makes you or anyone else feel unsafe or unwelcome, or if you have any other concerns, please contact a member of conference staff as soon as possible.
 You can make a report either personally or anonymously.
 All conference participants, speakers, presenters, and vendors are subject to this code of conduct.
 If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expelling the offender from the conference with no refund.
-Conference organizers will make it easy to identify conference staff, and will provide a phone number to report violations of this policy.

 **The full NDLC 2016 Code of Conduct will be posted soon.**